tathiap/Video-Game-Sales-Analysis/README.md

 Dataset Content:

-User and expert reviews
+* User and expert reviews
-Genres of games
+* Genres of games
-Platforms (e.g., Xbox, PlayStation)
+* Platforms (e.g., Xbox, PlayStation)
-Historical data on game sales
+* Historical data on game sales
-ESRB ratings (evaluating game content and assigning age ratings)
+* ESRB ratings (evaluating game content and assigning age ratings)

 Objective:

 Identify patterns influencing the success of video games.

 Application:

-Spot potential successful games.
+* Spot potential successful games.
-Plan advertising campaigns based on identified patterns.
+* Plan advertising campaigns based on identified patterns.
-Time Frame:

-Data spans back to 2016, with a focus on planning a campaign for 2017.
 ESRB Ratings:

-Considered as a factor in the analysis to understand its impact on game success.
+* Considered as a factor in the analysis to understand its impact on game success.

 The project aims to provide insights that can guide decision-making in the gaming industry, allowing for strategic planning and targeted advertising to maximize the success of video game releases.